How a new generation of war profiteers are driving American politics in the 21st Century

 It is possible that Paypal was being exploited by or had a relationship with the intelligence community from its early days.
 Not only was Thiel already clearly within proximity of this movement, but the recent Wirecard scandal in Germany highlights the importance of such payment software as potential targets for intelligence agencies.
 When a historically large fraud was revealed at Wirecard, the German rival to Paypal, in 2020, it quickly emerged that Wirecard Chief Operating Officer Jan Marsalek was likely an asset of Russian intelligence.
 Marsalek fled Germany and is now believed to be hiding in Russia.
 The fact that Wirecard was targeted by Russian intelligence of course does not prove that Paypal was targeted 20 years earlier by US intelligence; however, it does indicate that there would be value in doing so, and clearly Thiel was intelligence-adjacent both before and after his time at Paypal, so not only should it not be ruled out, it is probably more likely than not.

 Whether or not Thiel was involved with US intelligence while at Paypal, he was certainly involved with US intelligence when he used the proceeds of Paypal’s sale to Ebay to found Palantir in 2003.
-The CIA’s investment fund, In-Q-Tel, was founded a few years earlier to help the CIA and State Department secure advanced technology, and was a funder in Palantir in its first round of funding.
-This made sense for the CIA, considering they are one of Palantir’s main clients; the company provides software which provides data analysis for the security state, although now Palantir has expanded its offerings to the private sector as well.
-The 2013 leaks by Edward Snowden revealed Palantir’s role in facilitating the NSA’s massive spy network.3
+Named after the Palantír seeing stone in Lords of the Rings (through which Pippin sees Sauron), Thiel’s Palantir set out to sell data analytics to the intelligence community.
+The CIA’s investment fund, In-Q-Tel, was founded a few years earlier to help the CIA and State Department secure advanced technology, and besides Thiel himself was the only funder in Palantir in its first round of funding.
+This made sense for the CIA, considering they are one of Palantir’s main clients.

 Interestingly, Thiel was also the first outside investor in Facebook, purchasing 10 percent of the company for $500,000 in 2004.
-Although Thiel sold his stock in 2012, he remained on the board of Meta through 2022 before announcing his plan not to seek re-election.4 Thiel’s proximity to the social media giant is highly concerning and suggestive, considering he was simultaneously running a massive spying software company which would benefit tremendously from access to Meta’s data.
+Although Thiel sold his stock in 2012, he remained on the board of Meta through 2022 before announcing his plan not to seek re-election to Meta’s board.4 Thiel’s proximity to the social media giant is highly concerning and suggestive, as META was also a participant in another related NSA program, PRISM, which collects data from US technology companies including META, Apple.
+Google, and Microsoft.
+It would be incredibly naive to think Thiel had no role in this work, considering he was simultaneously running a massive spying software company which would benefit tremendously from access to Meta’s data.

 A report on the news website Unlimited Hangout recently detailed how a number of Thiel’s companies are being employed by the NATO-backed Ukrainian military in the ongoing conflict in that country.
 Ukraine uses Palantir to assist with the identification of military targets, including through the employment of AI.